Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 'battery': ['getBattery'],

-'plugins': ['navigator.plugins']
+'plugins': ['navigator.plugins'],

 }

-for api, patterns in checks.items():
+for api, patterns in api_checks.items():

 apis.append(api)